davidgasquez/handbook/content/computer-science/teamwork.md

 - Assign projects to milestones: Fill in key projects that are necessary, nice to have, and out of scope to reach those milestones and bucket them accordingly.
 Why is each project important to achieve that milestone?
 Which are highest priority?
 Do they have any dependencies?
 Approximate how hard/big is each project?
 (This likely involves iterating on or shuffling the milestones themselves based on capabilities/effort.)
 - Iterate iterate iterate: Review this draft with stakeholders to assess whether cross-cutting dependencies can be met, if you're prioritizing the right work, which gaps or open questions you haven't thought of yet.
 - Finalize: Get sign off on this version of the roadmap for the upcoming time window.
 Present it to cross-functional partners and start using it as a communication device to align effort, priorities, and cross-team information sharing.
+- Expose the Roadmap.
+It should be easy to view and collaborate on!

 ## [Writing a Design Doc or RFC](https://www.industrialempathy.com/posts/design-docs-at-google/)